brunofiorentino/flowstate-data-unityofwork/README.md

 **NOTES:**

 - All required registrations from the library need [**Scoped Lifetime**](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#scoped), hence dependent services too.
 - As is common with database-related libraries, "non guaranteed thread-safety for instance members" is propagated from .NET data providers.
-Given this limitation, if your usage is different from ASP.NET (where scopes are implicitly managed and bound to web requests), say a job, and you need parallelism, then you need to define and manage dependency injection scopes associated with your threads.
+Given this limitation, if your usage is different from ASP.NET (where DI scopes are implicitly managed and bound to web requests), say a job, and you need parallelism, then you need to define and manage DI scopes associated with your threads.
+    - We're investigating ways to overcome this limitation by offering optional DI scope management for future versions with a "it's just a simple library" design mindset, without resorting to reflection like approaches.

 ### Application Layer